Menu

 You must serve the above documents on the other party at least 30 days before the court date.
 The earlier you serve the defendant the better.
 The defendant may need time to prepare a response to your claim.

-If you are unable to serve the defendant at least 30 days before the court date, you must advise the court.
-A new date will be given and a new Summons prepared at no additional cost, so that you will have more time to serve the defendant.
-If you do not contact the court to change the date your claim could be dismissed.
+If you are unable to serve the defendant at least 30 days before the court date, you should advise the court.
+You will receive a new summons with a later date, so that you will have more time to serve the defendant.

 How to Serve